alephdata/aleph/README.rst

 If you need to perform an RC release of Aleph, follow these steps:

 1. Ensure that the `CHANGELOG`` is up to date on the develop branch and that all outstanding PR's have been merged
-2. From the develop branch run bump2version release this will create a x.x.x-rc1 version of aleph
+2. From the develop branch run bump2version (major, minor, patch) this will create a x.x.x-rc1 version of aleph
 3. push the tags to the remote with git push --tags
 4. push the version bump with git push
-5. If there are problems with the RC you can fix them and use bump2version build to generate new rc releases
+5. If there are problems with the RC you can fix them and use bump2version build to generate new rc release

 #### Major, minor, patch releases